dianaaggar/Project2-Portfolio/README.md

 -A movie application with API key you can searh any movies you want.<br />

-Technologies Used:
+Technologies Used:<br />
-React.js: A JavaScript library for building user interfaces.
+React.js: A JavaScript library for building user interfaces.<br />
-HTML: The standard markup language for creating web pages.
+HTML: The standard markup language for creating web pages.<br />
-CSS: The style sheet language used for describing the look and formatting of a document written in HTML.
+CSS: The style sheet language used for describing the look and formatting of a document written in HTML.<br />

-Getting Started:
+Getting Started:<br />
 Prerequisites
-vs code
+vs code<br />
-Node.js and npm (Node Package Manager) installed on your Machine.
+Node.js and npm (Node Package Manager) installed on your Machine.<br />
-Install the required dependencies.Introduction
+Install the required dependencies.Introduction<br />